 With Amazon Prime subscription, you can view all the movies and TV shows in Amazon Video, you can listen to all the music you want in Amazon Music and you can directly shop through the Amazon app.
-If you have an Amazon Kindle Fire device and it won’t work, here are 6 things to do when Kindle Fire won’t turn on.
-Follow these following steps to solve your problem:
+If you have an Amazon Kindle Fire HD device and it won’t turn on, here are six things you can do to solve the problem:

-If your Kindle Fire won’t turn on, try to reset it through the power button.
-Resetting like this will restart your unresponsive Kindle Fire.
+As the first step, try to reset it through the power button.
+Resetting the device will restart your unresponsive Kindle Fire HD.
 Follow these steps:

-- Press and hold the power button of your Kindle Fire.
+- Press and hold the power button of your Fire.

 - Keep holding the power button for 40 seconds.